kyledespins/BillingDemo/README.md

 ## Actual Bill Generation and email templating

 Current proof of concept uses a very brief email with minimal information.
 Future state could use document generation and a more robust email template.

+## Trust Line Item message on no read access

+Replace empty datatable for a user that does not have read access to Trust_Line_Item with message stating as such.